Robert F. Wagner: U.S. Senate

 Wagner was elected as a Democrat to the United States Senate in 1926 and re-elected in 1932, 1938, and 1944.
 He resigned on June 28, 1949, due to ill health.
 He was unable to attend any sessions of the 80th or 81st Congress from 1947 to 1949 because of a heart ailment.
 Wagner was the Chairman of the Committee on Patents in the 73rd Congress, of the Committee on Public Lands and Surveys in the 73rd and 74th Congresses, and of the Committee on Banking and Currency in the 75th through 79th Congresses.
 He was a delegate to the United Nations Monetary and Financial Conference in Bretton Woods, New Hampshire, in 1944.

 Wagner, who had known the future President when they were in the New York state legislature together, was a member of Franklin Roosevelt's Brain Trust.
 He was very involved in labor issues, fought for legal protection and rights for workers, and was a leader in crafting the New Deal.

 In April 1943, a confidential analysis by British scholar Isaiah Berlin of the Senate Foreign Relations Committee for the British Foreign Office stated of Wagner:

-a veteran Liberal Tammany statesman, author of the United States labour code and devotee of the New Deal who is respected by the White House for his political acumen within his own State no less than for his political connexions.
+Robert Wagner of New York- a veteran Liberal Tammany statesman, author of the United States labour code and devotee of the New Deal who is respected by the White House for his political acumen within his own State no less than for his political connexions.
 Greatest champion of the Liberal cause in the United States Senate since [George W.] Norris.
 A typical anti-Nazi German Democrat who has supported all the Administration measures, being usually well in advance of them.

+Federal Housing Administrator Stewart McDonald (right) discusses amendments to the Wagner Housing Act with its author, Senator Robert F. Wagner, December 1, 1937.